Team-Nutshell/nutshellengine-docs/_sources/types/GraphicsModuleInterface/drawUIText/index.rst.txt

 	* - position
 	  - const :doc:`/types/Math/index`::vec2&
 	  - The position where the text will start to draw.
+	* - scale
+	  - const :doc:`/types/Math/index`::vec2&
+	  - The scale of the text.
 	* - color
 	  - const :doc:`/types/Math/index`::vec4&
 	  - The color and opacity of the text.